Doctoral Training at the Faculty of Education - Application Instructions

-Please see the instructions for writing a CV of The Finnish Advisory Board on Research Integrity (TENK).
+Please see the instructions of Finnish National Board on Research Integrity (TENK) for writing a CV.
+A CV includes a list of publications.
 The CV includes a list of publications which should follow the publication type classification by Ministry of Education, Science and Culture.

 3. Motivation letter

-Motivation letter is one page long freeform document, which includes the reasons for applying for the doctoral studies and/or Doctoral Candidate position in the Faculty of Education, University of Turku.
+Motivation letter is a one-page-long freeform document, which includes the reasons for applying to doctoral studies position in the Faculty of Education, University of Turku.

 4. A copy of the degree certificates and the transcript of study records

-6. An evaluation on the research plan and the applicant’s ability to carry out the doctoral degree filled in by the first supervisor
+7. An evaluation of the research plan and the applicant’s ability to carry out the doctoral degree filled in by the first supervisor

 The applicant’s abilities and commitment for completing the doctoral degree successfully are evaluated according to the following criteria: